argmnt/bookstore/README.md

 <h1 align="center">Hi 👋, I'm Yagiz Gazibaba</h1>
 <h3 align="center"></h3>

+🔴 Important [19th Feb 2022 : 03:12] Now I realized that I should have used write concern as **majority** for preventing data inconsistency that can be caused by primarydb failures which primarydb cannot be able to replicate its data to replicas.
+(Tunable consistency in MongoDB @see https://youtu.be/x5UuQL9rA1c?t=555)

+\
+\
 <h3 align="left">Description:</h3>
 <p align="left">
 ReadingIsGood service is service that serve to ReadingIsGood firm that sells books online.